zml72062/pygmmpp/README.md

 We store the keys that belong to those four classes in four distinct sets, and treat each of the class specially when calling `collate()` or `separate()`.

+To conveniently add a new tensor-type feature to a `Data` object, we provide the `__set_tensor_attr__()` method, which is an extension to `__setattr__()`, by letting the caller decide whether the feature belongs to the above four "feature classes", or whether the feature needs auto-batching service.
+Moreover, this extension comes with a small overhead.

 ## `Batch` --- support for batching

 For efficient training on GPU, we need to combine a bag of graphs into a batch.